pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/cloud-rest-api/_index.md

 Allowed values: created, custom, delete, id, modified, module, name, package, parent.urn, pending, project, protected, provider.urn, stack, type, urn.

 **asc**: Whether to return results in ascending or descending sort order.
+Results are returned in descending order by default.

 **size**: How many results to return at a time.

 **page**: The page of results to return.
-The page parameter can only be used to fetch up 10,000 resources.
-If a query matches more than 10,000 resources, the "continue" parameter should be used instead.
+The `page` parameter can only be used to fetch up 10,000 resources.
+If a query matches more than 10,000 resources, the `cursor` parameter should be used instead.
+Paginating with the `page` parameter is not transactional.
+The order of results can be impacted if a stack update completes while paginating.

-**continue**: A continuation token for pagination.
+**cursor**: A continuation token for pagination that allows fetching more than 10,000 resources.
 Only available on Enterprise plans.
+Paginating with the `cursor` parameter is not transactional.
+The order of results can be impacted if a stack update completes while paginating.

 **facet**: If provided, an aggregation will be returned with the top-5 values for the given facet, along with how many resources have those values.